aaAbdulkadir/cloud-data-project-1/notes/cloud_setup.md

 ## Setting up IAM

-The first thing to do is to set up an IAM user group and user so that you can enable the bare minimum permisssions needed to get this project running, following best practices.
-The user group that will be created is for a developer that is able to read and write to the s3 buckets and RDS database.
-The following series of steps will be done in the root user.
+To follow best practices, the first step is to configure an IAM user group and user with the minimum necessary permissions to run this project.
+The IAM user group will have permissions to read and write to S3 buckets, interact with the EC2 instance, and access the RDS database.
+The following steps will be performed under the root user.

 **Permissions needed for this project**: